sirdog9001/EnduraNet-Docs/docs/how-to/change-perms.md

 ## Changing is_admin
 For security and accountability reasons changing [is_admin](../guides/permissions.md#is_admin) — and thus granting or revoking administrator status from a member — requires manual database manipulation.

-As natural consequence of this is that an administrator cannot revoke another administrator's ability to login since EnduraNet counts [is_admin](../guides/permissions.md#is_admin) as a permission.
+A natural consequence of this is that an administrator cannot revoke another administrator's ability to login.
+EnduraNet counts [is_admin](../guides/permissions.md#is_admin) as a permission for login purposes.
 This is by design.

 [^1]: The form with the delete button that would be used by someone with `can_delete_cert_hist` requires `can_edit_cert_hist` to access.
 Ergo, they'd be unable to access the form to perform the deletion.
 This will be fixed in a future release.